This article discusses the purpose of CloudQuery, some of its use cases and a simple Quick Start that can be followed along to get results quickly.

 NOTE: In case you do not see all the tables as outlined in the documentation, it may be that there was no data returned by the API for those and thus the tables were not created.

 With this Quick Start, we have built a simple data extraction PoC for a few AWS resources for a very specific, but not uncommon, use case involving an organizational multi-account setup in AWS with SSO.
 CloudQuery uses a locally configured SSO profile for the organizational master account to fetch all member accounts and assume the specified role in those member accounts to retrieve the relevant cloud resources.
 Having a meaningful setup with, ideally, dedicated roles in the member accounts is essential for multi-account environments.
 This also requires a good strategy for managing and rolling out changes across all accounts.
 Be it as it may, given the AWS side of things is set up correctly, there is typically less effort to configure CloudQuery to perform sync operations correctly.
-In terms of architecture, we have seen that there are not many resources involved.
-While everything for the PoC (except the cloud resources) was created locally, we can easily see any or all resources being moved to on-premise or cloud data centers.

 What can we do from here?